Butterfly Soup: Development

 The first draft of game, with the working title "Queen of Diamonds", was intended to be much longer than the final result, covering the characters' entire freshman year.
 It concluded with the graduation of the two older baseball captains.
 Additionally, the project had Diya and Min as the sole protagonists with Diya as the only point of view character and Min a member of a different baseball team, and had the pair's first kiss much later in the year.
 Akarsha and Noelle were included as supporting characters, and the story would cover multiple baseball games throughout the year.
 Lei decided early on in development, however, that the game was too long for her background in creating short stories and games, and ended it halfway through the school year with only a single full baseball game and Diya and Min's date as the conclusion.
 She also elevated Akarsha and Noelle to major characters due to their strong personalities, and split the viewpoint between all four main characters.
 Shortening the game, however, resulted in removing planned plot and character arcs for Akarsha, Noelle, and supporting characters, which she later moved to Butterfly Soup 2.
 Lei found that development took over a year longer than she had planned; she has said that she eventually had to force herself to stop writing new scenes instead of finishing artwork in order to actually release the game.

 Lei wrote the plot of the game first, and then built the dialog around humorous lines and other elements of her personal life.
 Diya was the first character designed; even before deciding on the baseball theme Lei had designed Diya to have a baseball aesthetic.
 She gave Diya deafness in one ear, which led to her having social anxiety; she then designed Min to have an opposing design as "tiny and hyper aggressive".
 Akarsha and Noelle were then designed to be the same height in contrast.
-The four girls were "loosely designed" to be the opposite of each of the others in one aspect, such as Noelle and Akarsha representing order vs. chaos, while Noelle and Min have logic vs. emotion.
+The four girls were "loosely designed" to be the opposite of each of the others in one aspect, such as Noelle and Akarsha representing order vs. chaos, and Noelle and Min representing logic vs. emotion.